 Join us as we continue the collective process

-First published on 08/22/2023, and last updated on 05/17/2024
+First published on 08/22/2023, and last updated on 07/11/2024

 Shared by ICCA Consortium

 Our ‘Manifesto for territories of life’ is an inspiring statement that concisely articulates the core meaning and reason for being of the ICCA Consortium.
 The development of the Manifesto was led by the Council of Elders and approved by the nineteenth General Assembly of the ICCA Consortium.
-The Manifesto is available in English, Spanish, French, Italian, and Russian and is currently being translated into several other languages.
+The Manifesto is available in English, Spanish, French, Italian, Russian and Chinese, and is currently being translated into other languages.

 Download